 Contents: Limit Order vs Stop Order

-A limit order is an instruction to trade shares at a specific (or better) price.
+A limit order is an instruction to the broker to trade a certain number shares at a specific price or better.
 For example, for an investor looking to buy a stock, a limit order at $50 means Buy this stock as soon as the price reaches $50 or lower.
 The investor would place such a limit order at a time when the stock is trading above $50.
 For someone wanting to sell, a limit order sets the floor price.
-So a limit order at $50 would be placed when the stock is trading at lower than $50 and the instruction to the broker is Sell this stock when the price reaches $50 or more.
-Such an order allows an investor to lock in profits.
+So a limit order at $50 would be placed when the stock is trading at lower than $50, and the instruction to the broker is Sell this stock when the price reaches $50 or more.
+Limit orders are executed automatically as soon as there is an opportunity to trade at the limit price or better.
+This frees the investor from monitoring prices and allows the investor to lock in profits.
 The trade will only execute at the set price or better.

 Limit orders guarantee a trade at a particular price.